 In order to support the diversity of presentations offered at Conference, there is a limit on the maximum number of Pecha Kucha submissions.
 Authors serving in the role of primary or lead contributors are limited to two (2) Pecha Kucha submissions.
 There is no limit on a faculty member serving as coauthor.

 Graduate Student Submissions

-Graduate students are encouraged to submit within the poster category, although graduate students may submit individually or participate with a sponsoring faculty member in any of the above formats.
-IDEC encourages individuals who aspire to enter the academy to submit abstracts so that they may receive feedback and helpful suggestions.
-Additionally, top scoring graduate submissions will be evaluated for the Graduate Scholar Research Award.
+Graduate students are encouraged to submit within the poster category as these are informal presentation styles.
+However graduate students may submit individually or participate with a sponsoring faculty member in any of the above formats.

 Submissions that do not satisfy all requirements will be disqualified from review.

 Identification: To assure blind review, submissions must NOT include author(s) name(s), institutional affiliation(s), course numbers, or other forms of identification (including photographs, curriculum vitae, or assignments in the appendix).
 Please ensure that identifying information is not included in the appendix and save the appendix using the title of the abstract (e.g., titleofabstractsyllabus.pdf or titleofabstractproject.pdf).

 Submission: All submissions must be made through the online submission form.
 The online submission process will provide further instructions regarding contact information, how to submit an abstract, and other relevant information.
 Only abstracts submitted through the online process will be accepted for review.
 Duplicate submissions to multiple presentation formats are not allowed (e.g., the same abstract cannot be submitted to the poster and presentation category; the same abstract cannot be submitted to the Creative Scholarship and SOTL category).